sadatakhtar/JavaScript-Core-2-Challenges/challenge-mini-twitter/README.md

 # Mini-Twitter

-For this small pair project.
-We are going to create a reduced version of the twitter interface.
+In this project we are going to create a reduced version of the [twitter interface](https://twitter.com/home).

 ## Difficulty